UofTActuarial/UofTActuarial.github.io/README.md

     ~~~
     pip3 install -U academic
     ~~~
-* All publications are stored in publications.bib.
+* All publications are stored in publications.bib located at the root folder.
 * To add a publication, input the reference in bibtex into publications.bib.
   * Modify the title if necessary, e.g. citations downloaded from ASTIN have the whole title capitalized.
   * Inclusion of the abstract is encouraged - it will be displayed on the publication's individual page.